 “Military officer of the Chinese embassy!”
 The cop yelled back.
 “Know what, all Chink yellow pigs deserve to be beaten up!”
 He struck Mr Tan hard with his club.
 All the cops sprang forward to join the violent assault on a barehanded foreign diplomat before they trained him on the bridge fence with a paper flower tied onto his hair.

 The Final Insult

 A large crowd of local Americans gathered under the bridge watching the show with excitement.
-Some clapped their hands in high thrill, others laughed and cheered, while a few throwing stones at or spitting on the injured Chinese man.
+Some clapped their hands in the high thrill, others laughed and cheered, while a few throwing stones at or spitting on the injured Chinese man.

 Mr Tan closed his eyes and clenched his jaw tightly that caused the blood dripping from his lips.